Heading 1

 Walmart's lower fees are definitely a big positive.
 This can cushion the negative impacts of its pricing rules.
 To keep prices low and please customers Walmart automatically unpublishes listings that it believes are unfairly priced.

 Walmart Seller Central is also working hard to catch up with Amazon in other areas.
-Walmart Advertising and Walmart Connect offer high quality advertising options to sellers while its Walmart+ programme now has 32 million subscribers - compared to Amazon's 126 million.
+Walmart Advertising and Walmart Connect offer high quality advertising options to sellers while its Walmart+ program now has 32 million subscribers - compared to Amazon's 126 million.

 Three tips for selling on marketplaces